Abhishek3670/Abhishek3670/README.md

-- 👋 Hi, I’m Abhishek Sharma
+👋 Hi, I’m Abhishek Sharma

-- 👀 I’m Data scientist.
+🧠 Data Scientist
-- 🌱 I’m currently learning Machine Lerarning, AI, LLM, and Agentic AI
+🤖 Exploring ML, AI, LLMs & Agentic AI
-- 📫 How to reach me aatish3670@gmail.com
+🛠️ Learning everything.
+Mastering nothing.
+Breaking things along the way.

-jack of all trade, master on none
+> Jack of all trades, master of none.
+> Expert at adding “one more thing” to the stack.